FelipeBonadykov/Simulation-of-the-Universe-3D/README.md

 (there you get an ocean globe and mainland (called for some reasons in the prject in Latin as terra), that works as a base for "stuff on earth" i.e. trees, flowers, animals and a house)
+You can move an Actor and interact with different objects like bed, fridge and tv.
+There is also an Actress roaming in an apartment and doing different things (like sleeping, washing, watching tv, etc.)

-Idially, there should work the laws of physics, biology and chemics, describe the behavior of a human being but unfortunately our civilization hasn't reached that level yet.
+Idially, there should work all the laws of physics, biology and chemics, describe the behavior of a human being but I did it in a VERY simplified way.